-In this section, I want you to practice using a network analyser called Wireshark to take a close look at what happens when an interface is configured using StateLess Address AutoConfiguration (SLAAC) and to observe other fundamental IPv6 mechanisms.
+In this section, you will practice using a network analyser called Wireshark to take a close look at what happens when an interface is configured using StateLess Address AutoConfiguration (SLAAC) and to observe other fundamental IPv6 mechanisms.

 By now Radv should have finished importing.
 Go into its Network settings and ensure that its Adaptor 1 is connected to the Internal Network "COSC301 Internal Network 1".
 Then Start it.